dennispr/WorkToDo/README.md

 # Add notes to the digital notes doc??? - what Droo said etc

-# Charlie
-* Review Charlie’s updates
-* CHARLIE QA of the website
-* review goals with Charlie

 # Upcoming Games
 * Run Names by Legal?
 * Get Scott on-board?